inkstitch/inkstitch/collections/_developers/en/005-001-localize.md

 When new code is added to ink/stitch, user-facing text can change and new messages can be added.
 CrowdIn picks these changes up automatically and makes the new messages available to translators.

 When CrowdIn creates a pull request, our [Travis-CI](http://travis-ci.org) integration (also generously provided for free!) picks up the new translations and builds a new version of Ink/Stitch as a development release.
 Once Travis-CI finishes building, the new version is posted to our releases page [here](https://github.com/inkstitch/inkstitch/releases/tag/dev-build-l10n), and you can install it and make sure everything looks right before we merge.

+## Localize Ink/Stitch Website

+This website is multilingual.
+When you are willing to translate the documentation please ask for directions on [GitHub](https://github.com/inkstitch/inkstitch/issues).

+If your native language is already translated, you might want to have a look at the list below.
+The list contains pages which are not translated yet or will need an update.

+{% include compare_translations %}